mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 5. For operational trasform I've used the CKEditor 5 diff library to adapt changes to the editor.

 ## Initial setup
+First we need a Node.js server which will host our application server and respond the front end in root endpoint.

 {% codeblock %}
 // package.json